MrScott1234/TenPinShuffleProject/index.md

 To get started you'll need to grab the .APK file for 10 Pin Shuffle and extract the contents into a folder somewhere on your computer.
 This can be done quite easily with any off the shelf .APK extractor app on the Google Play store and a USB cable to transfer the file.

+Once all of that is done, you'll simply need to extract the contents using a program like 7zip.

 # Assets and File Documentation

 ###### DISCLAIMER: This is all speculation on my part purely based on educated guesses and is subject to change.